kilroy-code/blocks/README.md

       If the machinery tracks dependencies (which it should), then the new version will be loaded, AND anything dependent on the registration machinery will be reset.

-kill me notes:
-referenced
-eager
-eager
-checking count 2
-reset
-eager      <= we don't want this checking count 3 <= we want 2 still
-//eager <= we do want this now, not cached checking count 3

 Gesture Example - positioning content with a specific handler (e.g, not event delegation) DOM display object has a pointerdown handler.
   Dynamically attaches pointermove, touchmove, and pointerup DOM handlers to the associated display object.